brino/larablog/readme.md

 3. run npm `npm install` to install js packages
 4. run gulp `gulp` to build assets

+## About Me Page

+To display content on the "about" page, create a template at /resources/views/about/me.blade.php.
+Or, you can use the following command from the project root `touch resources/views/about/me.blade.php`

 ## Registration

 Set `APP_REGISTER=true` in your **.env** file to enable user registration.